-This is a question I hear a lot.
-Because I teach the core undergraduate microeconomics course in a public policy school, where not all students like economics, it is a question I probably hear more often than my colleagues who teach microeconomics in an economics department.
+This is a question I have heard often since I began teaching.
+Because I used to teach the core undergraduate microeconomics course in a public policy school, where not all students like economics, it is a question I probably heard more often than my colleagues who have always taught in an economics department.